 What’s next in your writing?

-My next book is for adults, and it’s due out in spring 2012 from The Crossroad Publishing Co.
+My next book is for adults, and it’s due out in spring 2012 from The Crossroad Publishing Company.
 It’s called Seven From Heaven: How the Sacraments Can Heal, Nurture and Protect Your Family Today.
 It’s a look at practical ways all seven sacraments can come alive in the family.
 I’m proud to say this book has received an imprimatur from my own bishop.

 What has writing done for your faith?

 Writing books for children, teens and adults (and speaking about the subjects of these books to audiences of all sizes) has deepened my faith immensely.
-Maybe it’s because I came into the Church as an adult that I’m experiencing a “childlike spirituality” — I’m like a little kid, full of zeal and wonder, soaking up information like a sponge, and bursting at the seams to share it with others.
+Maybe it’s because I came into the Church as an adult that I’m experiencing a “child-like spirituality” — I’m like a little kid, full of zeal and wonder, soaking up information like a sponge, and bursting at the seams to share it with others.
 This ministry has been an amazing blessing in my life!